-This post walks through the serverless ETL pipeline I built using Google Cloud Functions that takes a Monefy CSV export from Google Drive and loads it into a BigQuery table for analysis.
-It’s a configuration-driven, event-based system that automatically processes files uploaded to Google Drive, parses the data and loads it into BigQuery.
+This post walks through a serverless ETL pipeline I built on Google Cloud that automatically processes CSV files from a specific Google Drive folder and loads them into a BigQuery table for analysis.
+It’s a secure, configuration-driven, and event-based system that requires zero manual intervention once deployed.

 Architecture Overview

-The entire pipeline is controlled by a single config.json file.
+The entire pipeline is configured by a single config.json file.
 This is the key to making the system flexible and easy to manage without deploying new code for every change.

 {